 Staging and grading are not the same.
 Your doctor may also be interested in the grade of the cancer.
 Grading refers to the growth pattern of the cancer.
 The grade of the cancer is determined by a pathologist who examines the biopsy sample under a microscope.
 The pathologist determines the grade of the cancer by how the cells look.
 The grade can be used to estimate how quickly the cancer is likely to grow and spread.
-Whilst the grade of the cancer is important, it often does not influence treatment decisions for laryngeal cancer.

-TREATMENT OPTIONS FOR LARYNGEAL CANCER
+TREATMENT OPTIONS FOR HYPOPHARYNGEAL CANCER

-Following a diagnosis of laryngeal cancer, your cancer care team will discuss the treatment options including the possibility of participating in a clinical trial that is suitable for you.
+Following a diagnosis of hypopharyngeal cancer, your cancer care team will discuss the treatment options including the possibility of participating in a clinical trial that is suitable for you.
 This is also a good time to consider if you would like a second opinion.

-The most suitable treatment for laryngeal cancer depends on many things including:
+The most suitable treatment for hypopharyngeal cancer depends on many things including:

-- size and location of the cancer
+- Size and location of the cancer.

-- whether the cancer has spread
+- Whether the cancer has spread.

-- personal factors (e.g. age, general health and treatment history)
+- Personal factors (e.g. age, general health and treatment history).

-- treatments available (and whether any clinical trials are available)
+- Types of treatment available (and whether any clinical trials are available).

-- your preferences for treatment.
+- Your preferences for treatment.